 MP for Peterborough

-“A largely party-loyal, centre-left Labour MP who backs unions and workers’ rights but has very low voting attendance and has rebelled on end-of-life amendments.”
+“A party-loyal Labour MP who backs workers’ rights but has occasionally broken ranks on end-of-life legislation.”

 Andrew Pakes is the Labour (Co-op) MP for Peterborough, elected in 2024.
-He currently serves on committees related to the Courts (Remote Hearings) Bill and Statutory Instruments, and has previously sat on the Environment, Food and Rural Affairs Committee and on energy-related Bills.
+He currently serves on committees related to the Courts (Remote Hearings) Bill and Statutory Instruments, and his role is that of a backbench MP focused on parliamentary oversight.
+His voting record shows strong party loyalty with occasional rebellions, including on end-of-life legislation.

-Declared financial interests include miscellaneous entries; donations and other support for MP activities (including loans); land and property holdings; and visits outside the UK.
+Declared six financial interests: two entries related to donations and other support for his MP activities, two miscellaneous entries, one entry for land and property (within or outside the UK), and one entry for visits outside the UK.

 Generated 21 February 2026